Application Requirements and Procedures

 Application Process

 The MOHS Admissions Selection Committee will review completed applications on a rolling basis.
-We recommend that applicants submit completed applications with all documents well in advance of the April 14 deadline for interview consideration.
-Interviews will begin in March and all final decisions will be communicated in early May.
-A class size of approximately up to six students is anticipated for the class entering August 2023.
+We recommend that applicants submit completed applications with all documents well in advance of the deadlines for interview consideration.
+A class size of approximately up to six students is anticipated for the class entering August 2026.
 Admitted candidates will be notified by email.
 Federal financial aid is available to U.S. citizens and permanent residents.

 Admitted candidates must submit a non-refundable enrollment deposit which can be paid through the PDM applicant portal.
 Enrollment deposits will be credited toward the first semester tuition payment.
 Admitted students will be required to undergo four criminal background checks, complete several online compliance courses and meet University health screening and immunization requirements prior to matriculation.